Bachelor of Education (Early Childhood Studies)

 -

 The internship equips Pre-Service Teachers with the mastery and knowledge to lead their own classrooms.
-Pre-Service Teachers are placed in either classrooms or early learning settings where they will fulfil a diversity of roles, tasks and duties to provide a well-rounded experience of working as a teacher.
-Students will be required to attend the school or early learning setting for 4 days per week (8 hours each day) during term 3.
+Pre-Service Teachers are placed in either classrooms or early learning settings where they fulfil a diversity of roles, tasks and duties and undertake a well-rounded experience working as a teacher.
+Students will be required to attend their chosen setting for 4 days per week (8 hours each day) during term 3.

 Attendance requirements